 • Humanities: Classics, History, Literature, Philosophy, Religious Studies, Art History and Archaeology, others with authorization

-• Professional Studies: Business*, Communications, Journalism, Health Care, Clinical Research Management, Sustainability, others with authorization**
+• Professional Studies: Business*, Communications, Health Care, Clinical Research Management, GIS, Data Studies, others with authorization**

 *